Versioning

 }

-When you roll out a deployment that introduces a new getVersion() branch point, keep rotating WORKFLOW_V2_CURRENT_COMPATIBILITY for that build wave.
+When you roll out a deployment that introduces a new getVersion() branch point, keep rotating DW_V2_CURRENT_COMPATIBILITY for that build wave.
 The runtime uses the run's start-time workflow_definition_fingerprint as its primary authority when deciding whether a missing version marker belongs to a fresh execution or to an older run that should stay on DEFAULT_VERSION.
-The compatibility marker still matters for mixed-fleet worker routing and fires before the fingerprint check.
+The compatibility marker still matters for compatibility-aware worker routing and fires before the fingerprint check.
 Runs that predate the fingerprint snapshot (no recorded fingerprint) conservatively stay on DEFAULT_VERSION since the runtime cannot verify the definition has not changed.

 Adding More Versions